-Double Angle

-Wheels and 38 four $1\frac{1}{2}$ " by $\frac{1}{2}$ " Double Angle Strips, a 1" fast Pulley Wheel being placed in the casing prior to fastening the Strips to the Bush Wheels.
+Double Angle Angle Strips 9.
+The valve-casing 10 consists of two Bush Wheels and Wheel being placed in the casing prior to fastening the Strips to the Bush Wheels.
 The casing is secured to the bed plate by nuts and bolts.

-The Crosshead.
+The Crosshead